realA10001986/Dash-Gauges/README-DIY.md

 #### "Roentgens"

 The big "Roentgens" gauge is more of a problem.
 The original in the movie was a real Roentgens meter from a CP95 radiac.
-Such devices are hard to find, let alone one with the correct meter.
+Such devices are hard to find, let alone one with the correct Simpson meter.
 The CP95 was built over a long period of time and they used meters from different manufacturers.

 Since I could not find a properly equipped CP95, I searched for an alternative ... and came across a lot of Simpson meters that looked good (while not identical).
 However: One - quite important - issue is that most Simpson meters are not illuminated.
-Because of this, their front is thinner, the glass is closer to the gauge dial, and that is a problem because the movie-accurate "Empty" light won't fit.
+Because of this, their front is thinner, the glass is closer to the dial, and that is a problem because the movie-accurate "Empty" light won't fit.

 A word on Simpson model numbers: Their main model number means "case style", not "type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not: